sdelrio/golden-forest/docs/OS/GNU-Linux/TrueNAS/truenas.md

 ## TrueNAS SCALE

 TrueNAS SCALE is a free Linux based hyper-converged scale-out version of the TrueNAS platform.
 It comes with OpenZFS wich is a fork of the BSD ZFS for Linux systems.
+It's moslty configured through the web UI, but it has the posibility of using it's [API](https://www.truenas.com/docs/scale/api/).

 ## TrueNAS Enterprise